lenevor/docs/container.md

         }
     }

-In this example, the `UserController` must retrieve data from a language that the user chooses.
-Therefore, we will inject a service that can recover the language data through `Request`.
+In this example, the `UserController` needs to retrieve data from a language that the user chooses.
+So, we will inject a service that may recover the language data through `Request`.

-Knowing with deep The Lenevor service container is essential to build powerful and robust applications, as well as to contribute to the core of Lenevor.
+Understanding of the Lenevor service container is essential to building a powerful and robust applications, as well as for contributing to Lenevor the core itself.

+<a name="inject-service-container-route"></a>
+### Inject Service Container In Route